 The mission of the English Department is to provide students with a critical, theoretical, and practical basis for interpreting and evaluating human culture in its written, rhetorical, visual, performative, and aesthetic forms.
 When appropriate, the Department also prepares students to use the technologies that are necessary for success in their chosen fields.
-We prepare students instilling a lifelong commitment to using language and image to confer meaning on experience and to promote the common good.
+We prepare students in literature, film analysis, and theatre, instilling a lifelong commitment in using language and image to confer meaning on experience and to promote the common good.